Cam Atkinson Game Preview: Flyers vs. Predators

-Cam Atkinson and the Philadelphia Flyers will meet the Nashville Predators at 8:00 PM ET on Tuesday, December 12, 2023.
-If you'd like to wager on Atkinson's prop bets, we've got lots of information to help you.
+Cam Atkinson and the Philadelphia Flyers will face the Nashville Predators at 7:00 PM ET on Thursday, at Wells Fargo Center.
+Fancy a bet on Atkinson in the Flyers-Predators matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.